Creating an LDT GuardPoint

 -

-Set, or modify, the Quality of Service (QoS) parameters in the Client Profile associated with the CTE client to account for CTE-LDT on all GuardPoints on this client.
+Set, or modify, the Quality of Service (QoS) parameters in the Client Profile associated with the CTE client to account for LDT on all GuardPoints on this client.
 For details see Quality of Service.

 Note